LasseKrarup/TheHideout/content/pages/studio/index.md

       10 hours

       All recording sessions are run by fully qualified engineer
-    price: 3.500 DKK (VAT exempt, so no VAT will be added to the total cost.)
+    price: 3.500 DKK (VAT incl. so no VAT will be added to the total cost.)
   - title: "Hour "
     content: |-
       1 hour studio time

       All recording sessions are run by fully qualified engineer
-    price: 450 DKK (VAT exempt, so no VAT will be added to the total cost.)
+    price: 450 DKK (VAT incl. so no VAT will be added to the total cost.)
 ---